genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 # Dynamic Layout

-The aim of this section is to implement the `foundation-layout` component which allows the user to drag, drop, resize, maximise, and restore windows.
+The aim of this section is to implement the `foundation-layout` component, which enables the user to drag, drop, resize, maximise, and restore windows.

 ## Declarative API

-By the end of this section your app will look like the following:
+By the end of this section, your app will look like this:

 ![](/img/tutorial-layout.png)

 ### Refactor `home.ts`

-Before we add the dynamic layout this is a good time to refactor the four components inside **home.ts** we've built into their own components.
+Before we add the dynamic layout, this is a good time to refactor the four components inside **home.ts** that we've built into their own components.
 This will help stop the components getting excessively large.

 :::info
 Refactoring the components is also necessary because of a limitation with the [cloneNode() API](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) and the way that it interacts with FAST bindings and event listeners.
 A clean way to solve this issue is to wrap up your layout contents into individual components as we are about to do.

 If your components were interacting with each other via the parent component, then it is recommended to change them to interact via the `foundation-store` utility.
 :::

 ### Trades grid

 We'll start with the most straightforward component.
 Create a directory called **trades-grid** in the home route and add these two files to it.

 ```typescript title='trades-grid.ts'
 import { customElement, FASTElement } from '@microsoft/fast-element';